Unexpected deal would boost Biden pledge on climate change

 "Other countries around around the world — developed nations — do it extremely well, and they do it in a very short period of time.
 We should be able to do the same,'' he said.

-While permitting reforms would be considered in separate legislation, the budget deal would require the Interior Department to offer at least 2 million acres of public lands and 60 million acres of offshore waters for oil and gas leasing each year.
+While permitting reforms would be considered in separate legislation, the budget deal would require the Interior Department to offer at least 2 million acres of public lands and 60 million acres of offshore waters in the Gulf of Mexico and Alaska for oil and gas leasing each year.
 If Interior fails to offer minimum amounts for leasing, the department would not be allowed to grant approvals to any utility-scale renewable energy project on public lands or waters.

 That requirement "is a climate suicide pact,” said Brett Hartl, government affairs director at the Center for Biological Diversity, an environmental group.